 According to the latest research done by a group called Parents Under Construction, some students report having a greater capacity for empathy after taking parenting classes.
 That will serve all students, even the ones who choose to remain child-free, and it will potentially increase the quality of their relationships with others.
 As reported by Psychology Today, when we are able to experience increased feelings of empathy, we also have less suffering and better resilience.
 Empathy also helps people connect and better deal with conflict.

-Teenagers who are already parents are much more likely to drop out of school.
+Pregnancy plays a big role in why people drop out of high school, so teenagers who are already parents are much more likely to drop out.
 When schools have supportive parenting classes for teens who are already parents, it can help them learn how to better handle the balancing act of being a parent and student at the same time.
 While there should be no sugarcoating the challenges of that situation, teens need to have a positive, non-judgmental, and supportive school environment, and parenting classes can be an important part of that support system.

 Some schools may not offer a parenting class to high school teens; smaller schools that have less room for elective classes may choose to offer a language class or extra history class over a parenting class.
 If your school does not offer parenting classes, but you still want to learn more about it, there are hundreds of books written about parenting available to teenagers.